Secretary to the Government of India: List of current secretaries to the Government of India

+↑ On 1 Nov 1858, British Crown assumes rule; Queen's Proclamation issued; departments reorganized under Viceroy and Executive Council.
+Secretaries to the Government of India appointed for key departments like Home, Finance, Revenue, etc. During 1860s–1900s, The title “Secretary to the Government of India” is in regular use in India Office Records and gazettes (e.g., “H. H. Risley, Secretary to the Government of India in the Home Department”).; 1 2 3 4 5 6 Retired; ↑ Cabinet Secretary is not a secretary rank position but the highest level of empanelment in the Government of India is at the secretary rank.;

 Reforms and challenges

 Media articles and others have argued in favour of lateral entrants being recruited to this rank/post to infuse fresh energy and thinking into an insular, complacent and archaic bureaucracy.

 Non-IAS civil services have complained to the Government of India because of lack of empanelment in the rank/post of secretary on numerous occasions.

 Lateral entry

 From 1998 to 1999, Vijay Kelkar served as Finance Secretary as a lateral entry.
 During the term of Atal Bihari Vajpayee and Manmohan Singh as Prime Minister of India, Ram Vinay Shahi served as Secretary (GOI) in the Ministry of Power from 2002 to 2007 as a lateral entry.